AlexChenIC/SET_prediction/README.md

 For future use, whenever you want to work on this project, follow approaches:

-1. you can simply run the script to activate the environment and start Jupyter Lab:
+You can simply run the script to activate the environment and start Jupyter Lab:

 ```bash
 ./start_project.sh